thewca/wca-regulations/wca-guidelines_2012.md

 10f) Examples of judging misalignments

 Solved = no penalty
-Misalignment <= 45Â° Solved, with penalty
+Misalignment <= 45 degrees: Solved, with penalty
-Only 2 adjacent parts misaligned > 45Â° Not solved
-2 misalignments > 45Â°
+Only 2 adjacent parts misaligned > 45 degrees: Not solved 2 misalignments > 45 degrees

 Solved, with penalty
-1 misalignment > 45Â° Solved = no penalty
+1 misalignment > 45 degrees: Solved = no penalty
-All misalignments <= 45Â° Solved = no penalty
+All misalignments <= 45 degrees: Solved = no penalty
-Misalignment <= 45Â°
+Misalignment <= 45 degrees

 Not solved
-2 misalignments > 45Â° Solved = no penalty
+2 misalignments > 45 degrees: Solved = no penalty
-All misalignments <= 45Â° Solved, with penalty
-1 misalignment > 45Â°
+All misalignments <= 45 degrees: Solved, with penalty 1 misalignment > 45 degrees

 11e) [CORRESPONDING] Because an appeal may not be successful, the competitor may choose to keep the timer running and continue the solve while appealing it.